Includes free SSL certificate, unlimited bandwidth & fully optimised for WordPress.

 (b) the ability to access, update or amend any websites, web applications, software, information, data, databases and other works and materials stored, transmitted, published or processed using the Services (the "Hosted Materials") by FTP or similar means.

-7.9.1 Where the Services we provide to you include a dedicated server, we will make available a dedicated server meeting the specification set out on our site, and will grant to you administration rights with respect to that server except where the service is managed, in which case we may refuse any request to change the configuration of the dedicated server at our sole discretion.
+7.10.1 Where the Services we provide to you include a dedicated server, we will make available a dedicated server meeting the specification set out on our site, and will grant to you administration rights with respect to that server except where the services are managed, in which case we may refuse any request to change the configuration of the dedicated server at our sole discretion.

-(a)we will provide POP3/IMAP/SMTP and webmail email services to you in accordance with the respective Service description.
+(a)we will provide POP3/IMAP/SMTP and webmail email services to you in accordance with the respective Services description.